aros-development-team/AROS/arch/all-mingw32/README.txt

  All other objects which VCPU waits on are simple triggerable events.
 They are managed dynamically by drivers using a special Windows-side API:

- KrnAllocIRQ()     - Allocate an IRQ for the use with the driver.
+ KrnAllocSystemIRQ()     - Allocate an IRQ for the use with the driver.
- KrnFreeIRQ()      - Free an allocated IRQ (should be used when the driver releases resources and exits).
+ KrnFreeSystemIRQ()      - Free an allocated IRQ (should be used when the driver releases resources and exits).
- KrnCauseIRQ()     - Cause an IRQ on AROS side.
+ KrnCauseSystemIRQ()     - Cause an IRQ on AROS side.
- KrnGetIRQObject() - Obtain a HANDLE of the IRQ object.
-For an IRQ allocated by KrnAllocIRQ() it will be a simple triggerable
+ KrnGetSystemIRQObject() - Obtain a HANDLE of the IRQ object.
+For an IRQ allocated by KrnAllocSystemIRQ() it will be a simple triggerable
                            event.
 You may use this handle for example for overlapped I/O operations.

   These are not AROS functions!
 They are legal to call only from within hardware emulation threads.